 I have a daily mindfulness practice.
 I have a deep love of nature and animals.
 I am addicted to learning and growing, which is the feeling I followed into my equity and justice life commitments.
 In high school and college I was a DJ: a house party DJ, then a retro club DJ, then a classic rock radio station DJ.
 When I was 11 I earned a black belt in Tae Kwon Do.
 (My mother, in her mid-70s, is still at it, recently earning her fourth degree black belt.)

-I live in the Carolinas with my partner, Jennifer, our daughter, Maddie, and our cats, Buster, Lexi, and Sammy.
+I live in Kentucky with my amazing daughter, Mattie, and our cat, Buster.